outbreak-info/R-outbreak-info/README.md

 # Lookup which Pango lineages are associated with the Delta / B.1.617.2 Variant of Concern
 delta_lineages = lookupSublineages("Delta", returnQueryString = FALSE)

-# Get all mutations in the Delta lineages which at at leas 75% prevalent in one of the lineages.
+# Get all mutations in the Delta lineages with at least 75% prevalent in one of the lineages.
 delta_mutations = getMutationsByLineage(pangolin_lineage=delta_lineages, frequency=0.75, logInfo = FALSE)

 # Plot the mutations as a heatmap